AyresLucas/portablepotentiostat/README.md

 Hardware:
-Graphical User Interface (GUI): This application was developed in node js and it is goal is to manage the portable instrument via Wifi, which includes data acquisition as well as
+Graphical User Interface (GUI): This application was developed in node js and it is goal is to manage the portable instrument via Wifi.
+The remote management includes data acquisition as well as
 Assemble instructions: